The most important things to know about diabetes

 Type 2 diabetes

 With type 2 diabetes (T2D), your pancreas can produce enough insulin, but your body is insulin-resistant, meaning it can’t absorb and use glucose properly—the result of a perfect storm of genetic and lifestyle factors, such as carrying excess weight and living a sedentary lifestyle.
 The most common form of the disease, T2D affects up to 95% of all people with diabetes.
-It's often referred to as adult-onset diabetes, but just as the rate of T1D in adults is escalating, so, too, is the rate of T2D in children, rising 4.8% per year between 2002 and 2015, according to SEARCH for Diabetes in Youth, a national multicenter study.
+It's often referred to as adult-onset diabetes, but just as the rate of T1D in adults is escalating, so, too, is the rate of T2D in children, rising 4.8% per year between 2002 and 2015, according to SEARCH for Diabetes in Youth, a multicenter study in the United States.

-“When you have prediabetes, your blood sugar levels are not necessarily going to be consistently high,” says Dr. Joshua Miller, M.D., the medical director of diabetes care at Stony Brook Medicine, in New York, and an associate professor of endocrinology and metabolism at Stony Brook University.
+“When you have prediabetes, your blood sugar levels are not necessarily going to be consistently high,” says Dr. Joshua Miller, M.D., the Medical Director of Diabetes Care at Stony Brook Medicine, in New York, and an Associate Professor of Endocrinology and Metabolism at Stony Brook University.
 “And so you may not be symptomatic.”
-Meaning the most likely way to get a diagnosis is through a regular checkup with your doctor, like an annual physical and corresponding blood tests.
-While prediabetes puts you at a higher risk of developing T2D, it isn't inevitable: Consider it a heads-up to prioritize healthy habits and get blood sugar levels back on track.
+Meaning the most likely way to get a diagnosis is through a regular checkup with your doctor, like an annual physical exam and corresponding blood tests.
+While prediabetes puts you at a higher risk of developing T2D, it isn't inevitable: Consider it a heads-up to prioritise healthy habits and get blood sugar levels back on track.

 As the name suggests, this type of diabetes occurs during pregnancy—which also means it’s temporary.
 When someone is pregnant, their placenta produces hormones that can cause higher levels of glucose in the blood.
 In roughly 10% of women, this leads to insulin resistance and excess blood sugar.
 Luckily, gestational diabetes typically goes away after delivery, but it can be a precursor to prediabetes and/or T2D.

-The good news is that gestational diabetes should be routinely screened for during the second trimester, per guidelines by the American College of Obstetricians and Gynecologists.
+The good news is that gestational diabetes should be routinely screened for during the second trimester.
 This is key, as untreated gestational diabetes can lead to premature birth and stillbirth.

 What are the risk factors for diabetes?